Otaru ⁻ 小樽

 Otaru Station‘s building has a perceptible retro atmosphere: high ceilings and many windows create a wide environment.

-I got out of the station and started walking along the central avenue, so I could see several western-style buildings.
+We got out of the station and started walking along the central avenue, so we saw several western-style buildings.

 Along the street there is a famous pastry shop on a shopping arcade called Miyako-doori.

-By proceeding on the main avenue I came by an abandoned railway line across the street:
+By proceeding on the main avenue we came by an abandoned railway line across the street:

 this was once the Temiya-line, which used to connect Sapporo to Otaru.